febinjos007/text-analyzer/README.md

 ---

-This is a FastApi application for analyzing Customer Feedback text
+This is a FastApi application for analyzing Customer Feedback text.
+Given a text the api will check if there are keywords that relate to positive or negative sentiment.
+It will also check for negation logic
+eg: "This is not good" will be analyzed as 'negative' sentiment.

 ## API Reference